schneidsmc/employeeTracker10/README.md

 - What was your motivation?
 Why did you build this project?
 What problem does it solve?
 What did you learn?

 This project is built to hold information in database/s format.
-The information held concerns the employees information including name, role, manager, salary, title etc. The employee information is able to interact using mySQL tables.
+The information held concerns the employees information including name, role, salary, title etc. The employee information is able to interact using mySQL tables.

-This was created using .

 ## Table of Contents